 The back view of me exiting the aircraft.

 At least there is a drop-down screen to watch while the flight went passed.

 Legroom space was tight!

-The flight itself was a bit turbulent especially leaving Madrid, but nothing bad.
+The flight was a bit turbulent especially leaving Madrid, but nothing bad.
 The service was almost non-existence, similar to my flight experience with Lion Airlines.
 Food and Beverages were not free so for star alliance code-share flights, the passengers transferring from those flights would not be happy to know about this.

 This airline has ceased operation in 2012, not a surprise from how the airline is being run.
 How did this airline get into star alliance?
 I have no idea, but the collapse of this airline has caused inconvenience for its partners.